“Stop it,” the reaper said.

 “Put her down,” she said pleasantly.

-The man released Anna and she skittered away, wide eyes fixed on Gertrude.
+The man released Emma and she skittered away, wide eyes fixed on Gertrude.

 “Turn around.”
 Gertrude didn’t move the scythe, so he turned in the hook of it, his face twisted with fury.